openshift/installer/docs/user/aws/install_upi.md

 The DNS and load balancer configuration within a CloudFormation template is provided [here](../../../upi/aws/cloudformation/02_cluster_infra.yaml).
 It uses a public hosted zone and creates a private hosted zone similar to the IPI installation method.
-It also creates load balancers and listeners the same way as the IPI installation method.
+It also creates load balancers, listeners, as well as hosted zone and subnet tags the same way as the IPI installation method.
 This template can be run multiple times within a single VPC and in combination with the VPC template provided above.

 ### Optional: Manually Create Load Balancer Configuration